rs-develop/ForIocCrawler/README.md

 * stdout printing mode (default)
 * forensics

-The *stdout* modes is discribed above in the Quick Start section.
-The *forensics* mode is a good choise for processing large directories or mount points.
-Its also good to use for processing large files.
+The *stdout* mode is demonstrated above in the Quick Start section.
+The *forensics* mode is a good choise for processing large files, directories or mount points.
-It comes with a better overview: file count, processing status and an ioc summary.
+It shows a better overview: file count, processing status and an ioc summary after finishing the processing.

 ***Example output of the forensics mode***
 ```